sisrfeng/coc-wiki/Debug-coc.nvim.md

 [vim-node-coc]: Debugger listening on ws://127.0.0.1:6045/cd7eea09-c79f-4100-b4a0-bfbb43e94f48 For help, see: https://nodejs.org/en/docs/inspector
 ```
-it means debugger protocol is started.
+it means the debugger protocol is started.

 Open url `chrome://inspect` in chrome, make sure `Discover network targets` is checked and then click `configure...` button: